Experts Available: A Critical/Cultural Look at COVID-19

 In Spectra, the online magazine of the National Communication Association, Communication experts address President Trump’s rhetoric about the COVID-19 pandemic, the “infodemic” associated with the pandemic, the hidden challenges facing communities because of health disparities, and anti-Asian racism associated with the pandemic.

-Kendall R. Phillips, Professor of Communication & Rhetorical Studies at Syracuse University
+Kendall R. Phillips, Professor of Communication & Rhetorical Studies, Syracuse University

 In this essay, Kendall R. Phillips addresses Trump’s disavowal of responsibility and “disjointed rhetorical response.”
 In particular, Phillips focuses on how Trump has framed the virus as an “invisible enemy” and how this characterization relates to American horror films.